Orgasm

 Clit Orgasm

 Let’s start with the clitoris.
 First of all, remember that 70-80% of people prefer or require their clitoris to be stimulated to have an orgasm.
 This means that the clit is the most important area to focus on for a person with a vulva.
-Yes, it’s possible to elicit orgasm from other parts of the body (g-spot orgasms, cervix orgasms, even nipple orgasms!), but the most reliable erogenous zone is definitely the clit.
+Yes, it’s possible to elicit orgasm from other parts of the body (g-spot orgasms, cervix orgasms, even nipple orgasms!), but the most reliable erogenous zone is usually the clit.

 It’s possible to elicit orgasm from other parts of the body (g-spot orgasms, cervix orgasms, even nipple orgasms!), but the most reliable erogenous zone is definitely the clit.